klksttplt/NaUKMA-Information-Retrieval/README.md

 # NaUKMA-Information-Retrieval
-Labs for Infromation Retrieval course in NaUKMA
+Labs for Infromation Retrieval course in NaUKMA.
 Will I ever finish it?
-who knows..
+Who knows..